fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

   +--------------------------------------------------------------------------------------------------------+

-At Port 1, its total voltage can be seen as a superposition of two parts: an incident voltage wave injected at port 1, and a reflected wave going back to port 1.
+At Port 1, its total voltage can be seen as a superposition of two parts: an incident voltage wave entering Port 1, and a reflected wave leaving from Port 1.
 Their ratio :math:`V_\mathrm{ref} / V_\mathrm{inc}` is the parameter :math:`S_{11}`.
 This parameter has several other names: the reflection coefficient :math:`\Gamma = S_{11}`.
 When its magnitude is plotted on a log scale, it's called the return loss :math:`-10 \cdot \log_{10}(|S_{11}|^2)`.

-At Port 2, its voltage can also be seen as a ratio of two parts: Voltage wave transmitted from port 1 and going to port 2, called :math:`S_{21}`.
-This parameter is also known as transmission coefficient.
-When its magnitude is plotted on the log scale, it's called the insertion loss :math:`-10 \cdot \log_{10}(|S_{21}|^2)`.
+At Port 2, the voltage or power it receives can also be calculated as a ratio of two quantities: an incident voltage wave entering Port 1, and a transmitted voltage wave leaving from Port 2, called :math:`S_{21}`.
+This parameter is also known as transmission coefficient  When its magnitude is plotted on the log scale, it's called the insertion loss :math:`-10 \cdot \log_{10}(|S_{21}|^2)`.
 This corresponds to the attenuation of a cable or a filter.

 Since a circuit may modify both the amplitude and the phase of a voltage wave, all S-parameters are complex numbers.